 The permittee further agrees that if the construction of any or all of such structures and facilities across, over or upon said lands should be made more expensive by reason of the existence of improvements or works of the permittee thereon, such additional expense is to be estimated by the Secretary of the Interior, whose estimate is to be final and binding upon the parties hereto.
-Within make payment thereof to the United States or any of its successors or assigns constructing such strucits sole cost and expense and within time limits established by the Government, may remove or adapt facilities constructed and operated by it on said lands to accommodate the aforementioned structures and facilities of the United States.
+Within thirty days after demand is made upon the permittee for payment of any such sums, the permittee will make payment thereof to the United States or any of its successors or assigns constructing such structures and facilities across, over, or upon said lands.
+As an alternative to payment, the permittee, at facilities constructed and operated by it on said lands to accommodate the aforementioned structures and facilities of the United States.